DIY Pest Control vs Professional Pest Control: Which One Wins?

 You spot a cockroach scurrying across the kitchen floor.
-Your first instinct might be to grab a can of bug spray or head to the hardware store for a quick fix.
-It’s a natural reaction.
-We all want pests gone immediately, and tackling the problem ourselves feels like the fastest, cheapest option.
+Your first instinct might be to grab a can of bug spray or rush to the hardware store for a quick fix.
+It’s a natural reaction—no one wants pests hanging around.
+Tackling the problem yourself feels like the fastest and cheapest solution, but does it actually work?

 Why DIY Pest Control Has Become So Popular